 - Measure recruitment cost reductions from better retention and higher internal mobility

-- Link learning and skill development to productivity or quality indicators
+- Link learning and skill development and retention to productivity or quality indicators

 - Review outcomes quarterly and adjust workflows, not just once per year